Skip to main content

 • If you have weak pelvic floor muscles or your individual shape does not suit a diaphragm

-If you wish, you can wear your diaphragm almost continuously, removing it for cleaning every 24 hours.
+If you wish, you can wear your diaphragm continuously, removing it for cleaning every 24 hours.
 Be careful not to remove it before the minimum 6 hours have passed after intercourse.
 Also, you will need to check before each occasion of intercourse that the diaphragm is still covering your cervix.

-After removing the diaphragm from your vagina, wash it in warm water with mild soap, rinse it in clean water, dry it carefully and store in a dry container away from heat. his time as there is a small risk of developing toxic shock syndrome.
+After removing the diaphragm from your vagina, wash it in warm water with mild soap, rinse it in clean water, dry it carefully and store in a dry container away from heat.

 You should not be aware of your diaphragm if it is correctly positioned over your cervix.
 Your partner may be aware of it during intercourse, but if they are aware of it, most do not find this uncomfortable.

 If you have had intercourse and forgotten to put your diaphragm in or discovered after intercourse that the diaphragm was not covering the cervix properly, you may be at risk of pregnancy.
 Using emergency contraception can reduce the risk of pregnancy.

 The Levonorgestrel emergency contraceptive pill can be taken up to 96 hours (4 days) after unprotected intercourse, but is more effective within the first 72 hours, and best within 24 hours.
 The Ulipristal emergency contraceptive pill can be taken up to 120 hours (5 days) after intercourse.

+Both are available over the counter at pharmacies.
+Importantly, the sooner you take emergency contraception the more effective it is.
 The copper IUD can also be used as an emergency contraceptive up to five days after unprotected intercourse and is highly effective.
+If you are interested in this please call SHFPACT on 02 62473077.

 Your diaphragm should last up to two years.
 While silicone is a durable material it is advisable to check your diaphragm regularly for holes or deterioration.
 You can do this by holding your diaphragm up to a light.
 If it does develop a hole or tear do not use it and get a new one as soon as possible.